crestongetz/crestongetz/README.md

 ## Hi there 👋
 My name is Creston.
 I'm a **Computer Science student** passionate about using software to solve real problems and improve how people live and work.
-I believe technology will continue to revolutionize our progress as a species — and I want to be part of that evolution.
+I believe technology will continue to revolutionize our progress as a species, and I want to be part of that evolution.

 💻 **Current Focus**
 - Developing **full-stack applications** using **JavaScript, React, Node.js, Express, and PostgreSQL**